Rock, Paper, Scissors

 In this masterpiece, Coming of age, Inés Garland lets the main character do the talking hersel.
 Jochen Weber, Süddeutsche Zeitung

 She won’t be able to untie herself from her destiny (…).
 Wie ein unsichtbares Band by Inés Garland has moved me more than any other love story that I have read this summer.
-Revista Brigitte, Alemania
+Revista Brigitte, Germany

 A juvenile and very demanding book, written in a very delicate manner.
 Magali Heissler, Titelblog

-Prizes and honours awarded
+Prizes and honors awarded

-Winner of Deutscher Jugendliteraturpreis 2014
+- Winner of Deutscher Jugendliteraturpreis 2014 (The most important children’s award in Germany).

-Wie ein unsichtbares Band ( Piedra, papel o tijera) gets the LUCHS Award in August 2013
+- Wie ein unsichtbares Band (Piedra, papel o tijera) gets the LUCHS Award in August 2013.

-The Deutsche Akademie für Kinder- und Jugendliterature (German Academy for children and juvenile literature) has considered Wie ein unsichtbares Band (Piedra, papel o tijera) as the book of the month in September 2013.
+- The Deutsche Akademie für Kinder- und Jugendliterature (German Academy for children and juvenile literature) has considered Wie ein unsichtbares Band (Piedra, papel o tijera) as the book of the month in September 2013.